SavorySplash

 Want to make this dish your own?
 Here are a few suggestions:

-- Swap the protein: Use chicken breast or shrimp instead of steak.
+• Swap the protein: Use chicken breast or shrimp instead of steak for a lighter version or seafood twist.

-- Go vegetarian: Sub the steak for sautéed mushrooms or grilled eggplant.
+• Go vegetarian: For a meatless option, swap the steak for sautéed mushrooms or grilled eggplant.

-- Lighter cream option: Use half-and-half or a plant-based alternative.
+• Lighter cream option: Use half-and-half or a plant-based alternative like coconut cream for a lighter take on the sauce.

-- Add greens: Stir in spinach or kale just before serving for a fresh touch.
+• Add greens: Stir in fresh spinach or kale just before serving for a burst of green and extra nutrients.

-- Cheese variety: Try Pecorino Romano or Asiago for a sharper flavor.
+• Cheese variety: Try Pecorino Romano or Asiago for a sharper, more distinct flavor.

 Step-by-Step Instructions